openvinotoolkit/open_model_zoo/demos/segmentation_demo/python/README.md

                         Input frame size used by default.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.
+  --only_masks          Optional.
+Display only masks.
+Could be switched by TAB key.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.